Featured Post

 Another familiar face from my neighborhood is this metallic yellow Alfa Romeo Type 916, a front-drive roadster never officially imported into the USA.
 Featured in more depth in a previous post, the Pininfarina design was built in coupe and open forms, and the 916 series was offered from 1993 to 2004.

-A row of Brits includes the '76 Lotus Spring in the foreground, a Triumph Spitfire with Honda S2000 engine , a Triumph TR4A in white, and a yellow TR6.
+A row of Brits includes the '76 Lotus Sprint in the foreground, a Triumph Spitfire with Honda S2000 engine , a Triumph TR4A in white, and a yellow TR6.
 The Lotus and Spitfire have been featured in earlier posts, but it's worth noting that the Lotus Type 907 engine was a pioneer of the 4-valves per cylinder twin-cam four in the US, and notable for making 140 to 160 hp from 2 liters.
 Nearly a third of a century later, Honda's S2000 engine with 4 valves per cylinder could make 120 hp for each of its 2 liters.

 A De Tomaso Pantera is a less-familiar visitor.
 The black car with gold wheels is a reminder that Lincoln Mercury dealers sold a mid-engined V8 with Italian bodywork (designed by American architect Tom Tjaarda for Ghia) from 1971-'74.
 It's parked next to a red Ferrari Testarossa...